-Hello, UNR EMBA alumni, students, prospective students, and faculty!
+Hello, University of Nevada, Reno EMBA alumni, students, prospective students, and faculty!

 Can you please tell us a bit about yourself, your career, and why you chose to pursue an EMBA?

-What professional challenge(s) have you faced recently, and how did you handle/overcome it?
+What professional challenges have you faced recently, and how did you handle/overcome them?

 What have you found most rewarding about your career?